Table of Contents

 - Diagnosis of Pancreatitis in Children

-- INSPPIRE Diagnostic Criteria of Acute Pancreatitis in Children
+- INSPPIRE Diagnostic Criteria for Acute Pancreatitis in Children

 - Management of Pancreatitis in Children